butchakia/AI_case_study/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

+I wouldn't quite suggest a particular product or service but what I would suggest would be to go open source with your code.
+The company's name is OpenAI and by opening up the source code you could allow others to greatly expand on its capability.
+By doing so they would democratize the space even more and allow everyone to see how ChatGPT in particular ticks.
+One of the founders, Elon Musk, has been critical of the company not being more open about its code, even calling it a "closed source, maximum profit company."

 * Why do you think that offering this product or service would benefit the company?